 The types and severity of symptoms and complications of cutis laxa vary between individuals.
 Not all people with cutis laxa will have all signs, symptoms or complications.
 Symptoms and complications depend on a number of factors, including the specific type of cutis laxa.

-In some people symptoms of cutis laxa are relatively mild, only affect the skin, and do ...more symptoms »
+In some people symptoms of cutis laxa are relatively mild, only affect the skin, and do not result ...more symptoms »

 Cutis laxa: Treatments